botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ## HTTP Request Smuggling

->Architecture with front-end and back-end server, and front-end or backend does not support chunked encoding **(HEX)** or content-length **(Decimal)**.
+>Architecture with front-end and back-end server, and front-end or back-end does not support chunked encoding **(HEX)** or content-length **(Decimal)**.
 Bypass security controls to retrieve the victim's request and use the victim user's cookies to access their account.

 ### TE.CL multiCase - Transfer-Encoding